yiisoft/yii-dev-tool/README.md

 ./yii-dev install
 ```

-The above command will clone all Yii 3 packages and run `composer install` in them.
+The above command will clone all Yii3 packages and run `composer install` in them.
 You may select packages by providing a second argument:

 ```bash